 However, to make this transition successful, a lot of wheels must come in motion at the same time.
 Analytics projects are time-consuming and costly and mismanaging a crucial step can throw the whole initiative into jeopardy.
 The challenge for organizations is how can they avoid this cesspool of blame games and become successful with their data strategy?
 Having a Business Analytics strategy in place and transforming into a data-driven enterprise is the way to go.

 What is meant by a data-driven enterprise?

 A data-driven enterprise bases its routine decisions on actionable and timely insights from reliable data.
 Data acts as the basis for all their strategies, driving efficiency into the whole process.
 Data-driven organizations are known to consistently outperform non-data led organizations in making informed and effective decisions to drive profitability and cut down on costs.
 This has resulted in almost every organization today actively taking initiatives to become more data-driven.
 But few succeed.

-According to a study by Gartner, nearly 70-8-% business intelligence initiatives fail.
-There are significant roadblocks that every organization face.
+According to a study by Gartner, nearly 70-80% of business intelligence initiatives fail.
+There are significant roadblocks that every organization faces.
 And overcoming this is often the difference between success and failure. and which need to be addressed before organizations can achieve the data nirvana.

 According to New Vantage Partners Big Data Executive Survey 2018, when the management was asked about what was preventing their firm from becoming more data-driven, 48.5% of executives mentioned that the problem was related to the people in the firm, another 32% blamed the company processes while according to 19.1% technology was the reason for this shortcoming.

-But before considering what would be the right technology, you must evaluate your needs, your current state and your to-be state.
+But before considering what would be the right technology, you must evaluate your needs, your current state, and your to-be state.
 This should decide your strategy.
-Define the milestones in your roadmap.
-Identify the stakeholders.
-This step is very crucial and take an expert’s help if required.
-Consider your expected data growth, your in-house capabilities and existing technology gaps.
+Define the milestones in your road map.
+Identify stakeholders.
+This step is very crucial and takes an expert’s help if required.
+Consider your expected data growth, your in-house capabilities, and existing technology gaps.

 Successful analytics adoption would require changing some existing core practices and individual habits.
-This might require you to strongly convince your employees to change the way they view and manage data, and frame and make decisions This is hard to do.
+This might require you to strongly convince your employees to change the way they view and manage data, and frame and make decisions this is hard to do.
 So, how to drive this change?
 Understand the current user skill levels with analytics.
 Invest in the right training programs that will take them to the next level.

-Motivate the employees by offering them valuable training programmes that will enhance their careers.
+Motivate the employees by offering them valuable training programs that will enhance their careers.
 It would ensure that they put in the extra effort to learn the technology and apply it for organizational benefit.
 This would be a win-win situation for both companies and employees at the same time.

 Sometimes the change would find resistance from people who doubt the extent of benefits that this technology will provide.
-You must take the stakeholders into confidence with your analytics strategy and the need for a shift in processes.
+You must take the stakeholders into confidence with your data analytics strategy and the need for a shift in processes.
 Otherwise, they might end up not adopting this.
-Understand the concerns, if any, raised by all stakeholder group and identify their current challenges and their expectations from the tool.
+Understand the concerns, if any, raised by all stakeholder groups and identify their current challenges and their expectations from the tool.

 When the communication comes from the top, it will ensure that users mandatorily incorporate this into their active work-flows.
 It will ensure that it is taken as a priority across the organization and speed up the adoption.
-Have a team of technology experts and business experts to formulate the strategy for data management, analytics and governance.
+Have a team of technology experts and business experts to formulate the strategy for data management, analytics, and governance.

-Ensure that people in different departments are collaborating and important information is not locked away in organization siloes.
+Ensure that people in different departments are collaborating and important information is not locked away in organization silos.
 Departments must be readily sharing information in order for your analytics efforts to get wings and fly.

 You need a solid organizational framework in place that ensures fast data collection, processing, analysis and consumption of dashboards and reports.
 A successful analytics project requires you to have strong processes in place to manage the change.

 The process must define which data sets to collect, manage, and build governance around.
-A centre of excellence can be set-up in-house that establishes and inculcates best analytics practices.
+A center of excellence can be set up in-house that establishes and inculcates best analytics practices.
 It can function as a forum for team members to share ideas and techniques.

 There must be well-organized procedures for managing the conflicts and priorities, evaluating and developing required software, requirements gathering, cross-functional communications, deploying and designing models, handling job errors, and handling data, among other things.

 However, do not overburden your teams with too many processes and standards.
 It will impede agility and flexibility With the right processes in place, you can increase adoption, reduce your risk, and achieve maximum business value.

 You must evaluate the current application landscape and expectations from the solution.
 Technology should not limit you from the capability perspective.
-Today analytics tools come with advanced features such as self-service data preparation, self-service data model creation and self-service visualization.
+Today analytics tools come with advanced features such as self-service data preparation, self-service data model creation, and self-service visualization.

-It must connect with the enterprise data sources and have the required ETL capabilities with the right data architecture and data management solutions It should have the right data governance inbuilt into the tool
+It must connect with the enterprise data sources and have the required ETL capabilities with the right data architecture and data management solutions.
+It should have the right data governance inbuilt into the tool.
 The ideal technology will give your users the speed and the agility to make decisions faster with insight at the point of action within a defined budget and timelines.

 Inculcate a culture of analytics, have the right people on-board, get your organization strategy on one page, and have the right architecture and data management strategies in place.
 Getting these components rights will maximize the value from enterprise data and deliver remarkable and trusted insights.
 Read about our expertise in implementing data analytics and contact us to have data analytics implementation tailor made to your requirements.